 They use only top-rated drivers and wait for you at the arranged meeting point, even if your arrival is delayed.

-But in your daily commute, you may need to find the phone number of a local taxi driver to avoid inconvenience.
+But in your daily commute, you may want to have the phone number of a local taxi driver to avoid inconvenience.

-Don’t worry – all the hotels and Airbnbs on the island have someone to recommend.
+Don’t worry – all the hotels and Airbnbs in Corfu have someone to recommend.

-Alternatively, if you drive, you can consider renting a car.
+Alternatively, if you prefer to drive, you can consider renting a car.

-The service I use in cases like this is Rentalcars.com: it compares all rental companies and provides user reviews and the best prices.
+The service I use in cases like this is Discovercars.com: it compares all major rental companies, provides user reviews, and finds you the best prices.

 How Much Will I Pay for a Taxi in Corfu?